-Hawaii is one of the few states that provide temporary disability insurance for employees.
-Hawaii’s temporary disability insurance or TDI (also called short-term disability insurance, or SDI) law requires employers to pay employees who are temporarily unable to work due to disability.
+Hawaii is one of the few states that provide temporary disability insurance or TDI (also called short-term disability insurance, or SDI) for people employed in the state.
+Hawaii's temporary disability insurance law requires employers to provide partial pay to employees who are temporarily unable to work due to disability.

 If your employer provides only the benefits required by the statute, follow these steps to file a claim:

 You must file your claim within 90 days of the date you became unable to work, or else you risk losing some or all of your TDI benefits.

 Once you've filed your claim, your employer or its insurance carrier will inform you of your eligibility for benefits and how much you'll receive.
 If your TDI claim is denied, you must be notified in writing.
 And you have 20 days from the mailing date of the denial notice to file an appeal.